 China: WTO changes must support developing countries

-BEIJING (AP) — China will go along with changes meant to update global trade rules but they must protect Beijing's status as a developing country, a Cabinet official said Friday.
+BEIJING (AP) — China will go along with changes meant to update global trade rules so long as they protect Beijing's status as a developing country, a Cabinet official said Friday.

 China agreed in June to work with the European Union to propose changes to the World Trade Organization to address technology policy, subsidies and state industry — all areas in which Beijing faces complaints.
-That followed U.S. criticism the global trade referee is too bureaucratic and slow to adapt to changing business conditions.
+U.S. officials complain the global trade referee is too bureaucratic and slow to adapt to changing business conditions.

-Wang said any changes must respect each country's "development model," a reference to China's state-dominated economy that has provoked repeated complaints Beijing is violating its market-opening obligations.
+Wang said each country's "development model" must be respected — a reference to China's state-dominated economy, which has provoked repeated complaints Beijing is violating its market-opening obligations.

-Beijing has accused Trump of wrecking the global trading system by taking action outside the WTO in imposing tariff hikes on Chinese imports.
-Trump says such action was necessary because the global body is unable to respond to complaints about Chinese technology theft, subsidies and state-led industry development.
+Beijing has accused Trump of wrecking the global trading system by going outside the WTO to hike tariffs on Chinese imports.
+Trump says that was necessary because the global body is unable to respond to complaints about Chinese technology theft, subsidies and state-led industry development.

 China is "willing to assume obligations" that are "compatible with our own level of development," Wang said at a news conference.